 (1) The ground within a 10 m radius of the catering activity must be clear of inflammable material.

-(2) Any chimney on an appliance involved in the catering activity must be fitted with a suitable spark arrester that is maintained in a clean, sound and efficient condition.
+(2) If an appliance involved in the catering activity has a chimney, the chimney must be designed and constructed to prevent sparks from escaping from the chimney.

-(3) If an appliance involved in the catering activity consumes solid fuel, the burning solid fuel must be sealed from the open air by means of a secure and sealable door fitted to the appliance.
+(3) If an appliance involved in the catering activity burns solid fuel, the burning solid fuel must be —

+(a) if there is a secure and sealable door fitted to the appliance — sealed from the open air by the door; or

+(b) in any other case — sufficiently contained to prevent the spread of sparks or a fire.

 (4) After the catering activity is completed, if any burning solid fuel (for example, coals, briquettes or wood) in an appliance involved in the catering activity is to be transported from the catering site, the fuel must be completely extinguished before it is transported.

 [Regulation 24ZP inserted: Gazette 5 Nov 2019 p.
-3896.]
+3896; amended: SL 2021/10 r.
+21.]

 24ZQ.
 Fire fighting equipment for catering activity

-(1) At least 2 approved fire extinguishers in proper working order must be provided in close proximity to the catering activity.

-(2) An approved fire hose in proper working order must be provided on the catering site in a location that ensures that water projected from the hose will reach —

-(a) the catering activity; and

-(b) the ground within a 20 m radius of the catering activity.

-(3) The approved fire hose must be connected to —

-(a) the reticulated water supply; or

-(b) if there is no reticulated water supply available on the catering site, another reliable water source as referred to in subregulation (4).
+(1) In this regulation —

-(4) For the purposes of subregulation (3)(b), the approved fire hose must be connected to a storage tank —
+approved storage tank means a storage tank —

 (a) that is situated on land or mounted on a vehicle; and

 (b) that contains at least 400 L of water; and

-(c) to which is attached an approved pump in proper working order.
+(c) to which an approved pump in proper working order is attached.

+(2) At least 2 approved fire extinguishers for the catering activity in proper working order must be provided in close proximity to the catering activity.

+(3) If there is no reticulated water supply available on a catering site, an approved fire hose must be provided at the catering site that is —

+(a) in proper working order; and

+(b) connected to an approved storage tank; and

+(c) in a location that ensures that water projected from the hose will reach —

+(i) the catering activity; and

+(ii) the ground within a 20 m radius of the catering activity.

+(4) If there is reticulated water supply available on a catering site, a hose must be provided at the catering site that —

+(a) is in proper working order; and

+(b) is connected to an approved storage tank or the reticulated water supply; and

+(c) is —

+(i) if the hose is connected to an approved storage tank — an approved fire hose; or

+(ii) if the hose is connected to the reticulated water supply — a hose that is able to securely connect to the water supply;

+and

+(d) is in a location that ensures that water projected from the hose will reach —

+(i) the catering activity; and

+(ii) the ground within a 20 m radius of the catering activity.

-[Regulation 24ZQ inserted: Gazette 5 Nov 2019 p.
-3896.]
+[Regulation 24ZQ inserted: SL 2021/10 r.
+22.]

 24ZR.
 Personnel requirements for catering activity

-(1) There must be at least 1 able-bodied person on the catering site who is trained in the operation of approved fire extinguishers —
+(1) There must be at least 1 able-bodied person on the catering site who is trained in the operation of approved fire extinguishers for the catering activity —

 (a) at all times during which the catering activity is being carried out; and